Law Enforcement Jobs

 Jobs at the municipal or county level are localized and officers work within specified city or county limits.
 Officers working at the state level have similar jobs but within a larger jurisdiction, meaning they may be working throughout the state or for state institutions, like a state court, not just within the limits of a specified city or county.
 Hawaii is the only state without a state law enforcement agency.

 Show Me the Money: Salaries at the Municipal/County vs. State vs. Federal Levels

 Federal law provides special salary rates for federal law enforcement agents, so jobs at the federal level are likely to pay more than those at the state or local level.
-In the field of detectives/criminal investigators, for example, the Bureau of Labor Statistics 2008-2009 Occupational Outlook Handbook cites median annual earnings at the federal level to be $69,510 versus $49,370 at the state level and $52,520 at the local.
+In the field of detectives/criminal investigators, for example, the Bureau of Labor Statistics 2018 Occupational Outlook Handbook cites average annual earnings of $85,020.

 Location, Location, Location